 What is Market Definition?

-For example, does the Wall Street Journal compete with other financial newspapers, other quality newspapers, financial information services such as Bloomberg and Dow Jones, Wikipedia, or some or all of these?
+Does the Wall Street Journal compete with other financial newspapers or financial information services, for example, Bloomberg and Dow Jones.
+If so does it compete with some of these or all of these?

 - Common needs